-- Orientation-adjusts how the map is shown on the page. - North Up-shows north at the top of the page. - Track Up-shows your current direction of travel toward the top of the page.
+- Orientation-adjusts how the map is shown on the page. - North Up-shows north at the top of the page.

-- Automotive Mode-shows an automotive perspective with next-turn information to use while driving. - Auto Zoom-automatically selects the appropriate zoom level for optimal use on your map.
-When Off is selected, you must zoom in or out manually. - Data Fields-page 40. - Advanced Map Setup-sets the zoom levels, the text size, and the detail level of the map. - Zoom Levels-selects the zoom level for map items. - Text Size-selects the text size for map items. - Detail-selects the amount of detail shown on the map.
-Showing more detail may cause the map to redraw more slowly.
+- Track Up-shows your current direction of travel toward the top of the page. - Automotive Mode-shows an automotive perspective with next-turn information to use while driving. - Auto Zoom-automatically selects the appropriate zoom level for optimal use on your map.
+When Off is selected, you must zoom in or out manually. - Data Fields-page 44. - Advanced Map Setup-sets the zoom levels, the text size, and the detail level of the map. - Zoom Levels-selects the zoom level for map items. - Text Size-selects the text size for map items.